Hatay Province: Turkish–Syrian dispute

-Following changes to Turkish land registry legislation in 2003 a large number of properties in Hatay were purchased by Syrian nationals, mostly people who had been residents of Hatay since the 1930s but had retained their Syrian citizenship and were buying the properties that they already occupied.
-By 2006 the amount of land owned by Syrian nationals in Hatay exceeded the legal limit for foreign ownership of 0.5%, and sale of lands to foreigners was prohibited.
+Following changes to Turkish land registry legislation in 2003, a large number of properties in Hatay were purchased by Syrian nationals, mostly people who had been residents of Hatay since the 1930s but had retained their Syrian citizenship and were buying the properties that they already occupied.
+By 2006, the amount of land owned by Syrian nationals in Hatay exceeded the legal limit for foreign ownership of 0.5%, and sale of lands to foreigners was prohibited.

-There has been a policy of cross border co-operation, on the social and economic level, between Turkey and Syria starting in the 2000s.
+There has been a policy of cross border cooperation, on the social and economic level, between Turkey and Syria starting in the 2000s.
 This allowed families divided by the border to freely visit each other during the festive periods of Christmas and Eid.
-In December 2007 up to 27,000 people crossed the border to visit their brethren on the other side.
+In December 2007, up to 27,000 people crossed the border to visit their brethren on the other side.
 In the wake of an agreement in the autumn of 2009 to lift visa requirements, nationals of both countries can travel freely.
 However, out of 50 agreements signed between Turkey and Syria in December 2009, the Hatay dispute stalled a water agreement over the Tigris and Euphrates Rivers.
-Turkey asked Syria to publicly recognize Hatay as a Turkish territory before signing on to the agreement.
+Turkey asked Syria to publicly recognise Hatay as a Turkish territory before signing on to the agreement.

 Apart from maps showing Hatay as Syrian territory, the Syrian policy has been to avoid discussing Hatay and giving evasive answers when asked to specify Syrian future goals and ambitions with regard to the area.
 This has included a complete media silence on the issue.
-In February 2011 the dispute over Hatay was almost solved.
+In February 2011, the dispute over Hatay was almost solved.
 The border separating Syria from Hatay was going to be blurred by a shared Friendship Dam on the Orontes river and as part of this project the two states had agreed on the national jurisdiction on each side of the border.
 Only weeks before the outbreak of the Syrian uprising and later war, groundbreaking ceremonies were held in Hatay and Idlib.
 As a result of the Syrian war and the extremely tense Turkish-Syrian relations it brought, construction was halted.
 As part of the ongoing war, the question of the sovereignty of Hatay has resurfaced in Syria and the Syrian media silence has been broken.
 Syrian media began broadcasting documentaries on the history of the area, the Turkish annexation and Turkification policies.
 Syrian newspapers have also reported on demonstrations in Hatay and on organizations and parties in Syria demanding an "end to the Turkish occupation".
 However, although the Syrian government has repeatedly criticized the Turkish policies towards Syria and the armed rebel groups operating on Syrian territory, it has not officially brought up the question of Hatay.

+2023 Turkey–Syria earthquakes

+Hatay Province was heavily damaged by the 2023 Turkey–Syria earthquakes.
+The province registered 23,065 earthquake-related fatalities and 30,762 injuries.
+More than 13,500 buildings collapsed, 67,346 were heavily damaged and 8,162 had to be demolished.
+The most affected areas were Antakya, Kırıkhan and İskenderun.